 But Huck, though he came dociley enough, could never tell the truth.
-He had told all the truth he had to tell in one glorious lie.

-It was the lie of escape for the innocent, the only victory possible for the essentially tragic vernacular voice.
-In synthesizing all the conflicts of conscience and culture into the language level conflict of Tom and Huck, Twain had a lasting effect on all American literature.
-However, he also recognized that the vernacular persona, Huck Finn, was doomed Twain never reached the same heights with the vernacular persona again.
+He had told all the truth he had to tell in one glorious lie.222 synthesizing all the conflicts of conscience and culture into the language level conflict of Tom and Huck, Twain had a lasting effect on all American literature.
+However, he also recognized that the vernacular persona, Huck Finn, was doomed Twain never reached the same heights with the verto defeat. nacular persona again.
 In his next book, A Connecticut Yankee in King Arthur's Court, which he started immediately after Huckleberry Finn, he chose to use what appeared to be another vernacular persona character.
-However, his success was only In his last full-length book, Pudd nhead Wilson, he partial. abandons the narrative persona altogether and presents a fragmented text.
+However, his success was only In his last full-length book, Pudd'nhead Wilson, he partial. abandons the narrative persona altogether and presents a fragmented text.
 In both these books and the other late works, Twain's partial success and failure is tied as always to point of view.